jimbru/ext/README.md

 # ext

-Epigrams and witticisms I wish were in core.
+Epigrams and witticisms that extend Clojure core.

 ## Usage